dnotq/starterkit/README.md

 It should be reasonably simple to move to something else entirely, write your own build scripts or Makefiles, etc..
 There is nothing special required to compile any of the source code used by the Starter Kit, other than normal compiler parameters, library and header locations, etc..

 ### SDL2 2.x (soon SDL3)

-Provides cross platform windowing, graphics, sound, events, threads, atomics, and file I/O.  It is the additional abstractions beyond just graphics, sound, and events that sets SDL2 apart from many other libraries.
+Provides a nice cross platform windowing, graphics, sound, events, threads, atomics, and file I/O.  The thread, atomics, and file I/O abstractions are central to writing cross platform code without additional libraries or having to use language-specific types.
 SDL2 strikes a good balance between "just enough" and "going too far", which helps make cross-platform development much easier.

 Website: [https://libsdl.org/](https://libsdl.org/)

-Use prebuilt DLLs for Windows or MacOS, or for *nix systems install with a package manager (be sure to also install the developer support package.)
+Use prebuilt DLLs for Windows or MacOS.
+For *nix systems install with a package manager (be sure to also install the developer support package) or from source.

+Building SDL2 from source is straight forward and allows the project to use a specific version of the library, separate from the system installed version, if necessary (or desired).
+See the Dependency Setup and Build section above for building SDL2 from source on *nix.

 ### ImGUI